 Finding the cause of an allergic reaction and working out a treatment may be difficult.

-Conducting an allergy investigation is a time-consuming endeavor, so a veterinarian may first rule out more common dermatological problems including external parasites (mites or lice, for instance), fungal infections such as dermatophytosis, bacterial folliculitis (inflammation of the hair follicle), and atopy, an inherited predisposition to environmental allergen sensitivity.
+Conducting an allergy investigation is a time-consuming endeavour, so a veterinarian may first rule out more common dermatological problems including external parasites (mites or lice, for instance), fungal infections such as dermatophytosis, bacterial folliculitis (inflammation of the hair follicle), and atopy, an inherited predisposition to environmental allergen sensitivity.
 Horses are known to exhibit contact dermatitis following exposure to a variety of agents.

 Inhaled irritants such as dust, mold, and pollen can trigger allergic reactions in sensitive horses.
 Signs may include coughing, exercise intolerance, and sometimes a thin, clear nasal discharge.